VictorHGH/Threejs-journey/README.md

 # Welcome to My Three js journey

-This is my first course about three js, I'm an architec intrested in bring the knolage of culture and tradition from traditional architecture to the web
+This is my first course about three js, I'm an architect interested to bring the knowledge of culture and customs from traditional architecture to the web.